Every Chain Restaurant In America—Ranked By Popularity

 Only 34% are loyal customers?
 Weird—the food's so good.

-Hardee’s has a hard fine finding loyal customers, with just 34% calling themselves fans.
+Hardee's has a hard time finding loyal customers, with just 34% calling themselves fans.

 "America's Diner" is missing 66% of Americans, with just a 34% loyalty score.